CMeeg/next-azure/README.md

 Where:

-* `resourcePrefix` is the value set in the `main.parameters.json.template` file
+* `resourcePrefix` is the value set during initialisation and can be found in the `.nextazure.json` file
 * `environment` is the `EnvironmentName` variable set in the associated Variable Group
   * The `environment` isn't used in "shared" resource names when using [deployment slots](#use-a-deployment-slot-for-non-production-environments)
-* `resourceSuffix` is hardcoded inside the Bicep files and is usually a two to three character string representing the type of resource e.g. `app` for App Service, `cdn` for CDN endpoint
+* `resourceSuffix` is hardcoded inside the Bicep and PowerShell files and is usually a two to three character string representing the type of resource
+  * For example, `app` for App Service, `cdn` for CDN endpoint

-You can edit the Bicep scripts to change this convention if it doesn't suit you or your team.
+You can edit the Bicep and PowerShell scripts to change this convention if it doesn't suit you or your team:

-The same convention is also used in the PowerShell scripts found in `.azure/setup/` so if you change the Bicep files, you will also need to make the same change in the PowerShell files - search for the `Get-NextAzureResourceName` function.

-> Feel free to change the names of any resources created outside of the Bicep scripts also, but do a search in your repo to make sure they are not hardcoded anywhere - this shouldn't be the case except for the [Variable Group](#create-variable-groups-in-azure-devops) names because those names have to be hardcoded in the `azure-pipelines.yml`.
+* Check the `main.bicep` file; and
+* Search for the `Get-NextAzureResourceName` function in `NextAzure.psm1`

+You may also wish to check the Variable Group names referenced `azure-pipelines.yml` because those names have to be hardcoded - search for `-group`.

 ### Use the `useApplicationInsights` hook